tamerh/biobtree/README.md

 * **Taxonomy & Ontologies** - `Taxonomy` `GO` `EFO` `ECO` data with mapping to other datasets and child and parent query capability

+* **Your data** - Your custom data can be integrated with or without relation to other datasets

 * **Web UI** - Web interface for easy explorations and examples

 * **Web Services** - REST or gRPC services